Passive verification protocol for thermal graph states: Passive verification protocol

 \section{Passive verification protocol}

-In this section{\red ,} we propose our passive verification protocol for thermal graph states.
-Note that since we assume that the thermal graph states are generated due {\red to} thermal noise, the temperature $T$ (i.e., the value of $\beta$) is unknown for the verifier.
-As a remarkable property, no switching between measurement bases is required for the verifier in our protocol, while previous verification protocols require it, {\red namely} they are active.
+In this section, we propose our passive verification protocol for thermal graph states.
+Note that since we assume that the thermal graph states are generated due to thermal noise, the temperature $T$ (i.e., the value of $\beta$) is unknown for the verifier.
+As a remarkable property, no switching between measurement bases is required for the verifier in our protocol, while previous verification protocols require it, namely they are active.
 For simplicity, we assume that the size $n$ of graph states is $2k$ for a natural number $k$.
 Let $S_{\bf \ell}\equiv\prod_{i=1}^ng_i^{\ell_i}$ with ${\bf \ell}\equiv \ell_1\ell_2\ldots \ell_n\in\{0,1\}^n$.
 Our protocol runs as follows (see also Fig.~\ref{dverification}): \begin{enumerate} \item A quantum computer generates $N$ thermal graph states $\rho_T^{\otimes N}$ and sends them to the veirifier. \item The verifier measures $S_{1^k0^k}$ on each received state $\rho_T$.
 Let $o_i\in\{+1,-1\}$ be the $i$th outcome for $1\le i\le N$. \item The verifier outputs

 as an estimated value of the fidelity. \end{enumerate} The measurement of $S_{1^k0^k}$ in step 2 can be realized by single-qubit Pauli measurements because $S_{1^k0^k}$ is a tensor product of Pauli operators.
 Furthermore, by sequentially sending qubits one by one in step 1, no quantum memory is required for the verifier.
+To clarify these properties, we give concrete examples of our protocol in Fig.~\ref{CEX}.

 For our protocol, the following theorem holds: \begin{theorem} Let $0<\epsilon,\delta<1$, $F_{\rm est}$ be the value defined in Eq.~(\ref{estimate}), and $|G\rangle$ and $\rho_T$ be the $n$-qubit target graph state and the $n$-qubit thermal graph state at unknown temperature $T$, respectively.
-When $N=\lceil2/\epsilon^2\log{(2/\delta)}\rceil$ and $n$ is even {\red and} at least $4$, the estimated value $F_{\rm est}$ satisfies
+When $N=\lceil2/\epsilon^2\log{(2/\delta)}\rceil$ and $n$ is even and at least $4$, the estimated value $F_{\rm est}$ satisfies